AllyYL/casestudy/src/projects/weave.md

 ## Overview

 WEAVE is a Web3 ecommerce app offering users the ability to purchase both physical garments and their NFT counterparts at the same time.
-I was brought in as a product designer to **build a unified UI system, overseeing the extended product pages and checkout flow**.
+I was brought in as a product designer to **build a unified UI system, overseeing the extended product pages** and **social sharing flow**.
 I developed the MVP for invester demo.
 With an emphasis on integrating blockchain-backed sustainable tracking into the user flow, I also focused on **data visualization** for sustainability information.

 <br>
 <div class="layout-twocolumn">